Click here for an overview of the Coordinators of the departments.

 3 years

-You can apply for acceptance and enrollment at any time.
-Please note the information on admission and enrollment as well as our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Dr. Britta Köhler-Hoff (britta.koehler@pknrw.de).

-The focus is on applied problems in computer science from an inter- and transdisciplinary perspective.
-The program covers the department's key research areas of 'Cyber Security', 'Visual Computing' and ‘Business Informatics’.
+The program focuses on applied computer science problems from an inter- and transdisciplinary perspective.
+It covers the department’s key research areas: ‘Cyber Security’, ‘Visual Computing’, and 'Business Informatics'.

-Doctoral students with a degree in engineering, natural and social sciences and business informatics.
-The aim of the doctoral program is to provide doctoral candidates with an overarching view of the methodological foundations and social contexts of the disciplines of data science, artificial intelligence and machine learning that goes beyond specializations in the individual disciplines.
+octoral candidates with a degree in engineering, natural sciences, social sciences, or business informatics.
+The program aims to provide doctoral candidates with a comprehensive understanding of the methodological foundations and societal contexts of data science, artificial intelligence, and machine learning, going beyond the specializations of the individual research areas.

 Dr.-Ing.